 - Condenser mics get the most out of your voice when you’re close to them, ie. not more than a fist away from the microphone.
 If you rest your nose on the plastic edge of the pop filter for the entire recording session, you can expect a very consistent audio quality, which will mean less work when it comes time to edit.

 - When you know you’re going to laugh, pull away from the microphone to avoid audio distortion and, again, maintain audio consistency.

 Many podcasts involve interviews with guests who aren’t in the same room as the hosts.
 This is easy to do with a little planning.

-First, make sure everyone on the call is aware there may be a small delay between speakers, and ask them to avoid interruptions.
+First, make sure everyone on the call is aware there may be a small delay between speakers, and ask them to avoid interruptions, or even mute themselves when they’re not speaking.
 That will make it easier to piece the conversation together in the edit.

 You might like to use a tool like Zencastr that records each person’s audio locally and saves it to the cloud, minimizing interruptions.
 Note that this option requires that your guest has a decent microphone, too.

 If you’re a regular podcast listener, you may have noticed a number of podcasters mentioning that they record from inside their closets.
 They do so for a very good reason.

 When you’re recording your voice, you’re trying to reduce how far your sound waves can bounce and echo.
 The smaller the space, the better.
 But it’s not just the small size inside most wardrobes that make them great recording spaces — the surrounding clothes help to absorb any reverb.
 That means there’s no need to empty out your closet each time you’re ready to record!